vmware-archive/veritas/README.md

 ## Downloading on a BOSH VM

-For a linux build on a bosh vm:
+For a linux build on a bosh vm (the Cells are best):

 ```bash
  pushd $HOME